sveltejs/rfcs/0000-return-directive.md

 />
 ```
 ---
-And lastly, if `isNormal` is falsy, `bind:value` is applied to the tag(**done!**).
+And lastly, if `isNormal` is falsy, `bind:value` is applied to the tag and `type` changed to `number`(**done!**).
 Otherwise, all previous attributes are assigned to the tag(**done!**)

 That's all for now.
 If you have any questions about the behavior of this directive I can tell you my opinion

 > Will the change have performance impacts?
 Can you quantify them?

 The directive itself costs practically nothing in terms of performance.
-(Almost) All calculations can be even performed at compile time and, maybe, it's even possible to reduce bundle size.
+(Almost) All calculations can even be performed at compile time and, maybe, it's even possible to reduce bundle size.

-However, depending on how it's implemented, there could be situations where performance could drop.
+However, depending on its implementation, there may be situations in which performance may decrease.

-If `return:` directive is implemented as an action ( only executed when an element is created ), there will be no problem, however there will be fewer uses for it.
+If `return:` directive is only executed when an element is created, there will be no problem, however there will be fewer uses for it.

 If it will be called every time `condition` changes, then in this example: